maxlath/wikidata-agent/README.md

 # Wikidata Agent

-:warning: this project's core is progressively being transfered into [wikidata-edit](https://github.com/maxlath/wikidata-edit) and [wikidata-cli](https://github.com/maxlath/wikidata-cli), and it's gonna be even more awesome there
+:warning: this project's core is progressively being transfered into [wikidata-edit](https://github.com/maxlath/wikidata-edit) and [wikidata-cli](https://github.com/maxlath/wikidata-cli), and it's gonna be even more awesome there.
+This project will stay relevent if you have a web interface that needs a server to handle CORS and authentification.

 ![agent](http://vignette4.wikia.nocookie.net/matrix/images/a/ab/Original_Agents.jpg)